Chilldose/COMET/docs/_build/html/_sources/tutorial.rst.txt

 Here basic modules are loaded, you are not restricted to them.
 You can add and remove as much as you like.
 The class IV_class is also stated with the init function.
 Note that I inherit the **tools** module.
 It contains a multitude of functions which can help you build your own measurement plugin.
-Please see the :ref:`API references` for more information.
+Please see the :ref:`Measurement Tool Box functions` for more information.
 To actually use this tool box you have to init it with the ``super`` initiatior as shown above.
 This makes every function in the tool box a member of your measurement plugin.
 Then I initiate the logging and the "Visa Connect Wizard" from the parent class, passed as variable to the measurement plugin.